healthchecks/healthchecks/templates/docs/measuring_script_run_time.md

 # Measuring Script Run Time

  Append `/start` to a ping URL and use it to signal when a job starts.
- After receiving a start signal, Healthchecks.io will show the check as "Started".
+ After receiving a start signal, Healthchecks.io will show the check as "Started."
  It will store the "start" events and display the job execution times.
-The job execution times are calculated as the time gaps between adjacent "start" and "complete" events.
+SITE_NAME calculates the job execution times as the time gaps between adjacent "start" and "complete" events.

-Signalling a start kicks off a separate timer: the job now **must** signal a success within its configured "Grace Time", or it will get marked as "down".
+Signaling a start kicks off a separate timer: the job now **must** signal a success within its configured "Grace Time," or it will get marked as "down."

 Below is a code example in Python: